ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 *(pause, voice rising)*

-But the Westminster Catechism answers life’s deepest question: **“Why am I here?”**
+But, I believe that the Westminster Shorter Catechism Question 1 answers life’s deepest question: **“Why am I here?”**

+> *Q. 1.
+What is the chief end of man?*
-*“The chief end of man is to glorify God and to enjoy Him forever.”*
+> *A. Man’s chief end is to glorify God, and to enjoy Him forever.*

 That is why you exist.
 That is why I exist.